 I was very surprised, but then thinking about it I realized that even pilots live the same problems anyone else does in their office or with their boss.

 They were very unsatisfied with the working conditions they had and the management wasn’t listening to them.

 How to be ready for all of this?

-One of the most important elements to become a pilot is the awareness that all of what I have just told you will come one day.
+One of the most important elements to become a pilot is the awareness that all of the things I have just told you will become true one day.
 The good and the bad things.

 Many difficulties will arise also during your training and you must be ready for it.

 You will live some very disappointing moments… be ready.